Intermediate dimensions of Bedford-McMullen carpets with applications to Lipschitz equivalence: Complete statements and examples

 \subsection{Equivalent forms of the rate function}

-In this section we provide equivalent formulations of the rate function $I(t)$ in terms of a pressure like function, a certain probability vector with an entropy maximising property, and the multifractal spectra $f_{\nu}(\alpha)$ defined in~\eqref{eq:uniformmultifractal}.
+In this section we provide equivalent formulations of the rate function $I(t)$ in terms of a pressure-like function, a certain probability vector with an entropy maximising property, and the multifractal spectra $f_{\nu}(\alpha)$ defined in~\eqref{eq:uniformmultifractal}.
 As a result, our main formula~\eqref{eq:mainformula} for $\dim_{\, \theta}\Lambda$ can be expressed with any of these quantities.